uawds/SanghoonJunWater.github.io/_pages/about.md

 This is Seokhyeon Kim's personal hompage.

 ## A short introduction
 I am a researcher in the fields of satellite remote sensing and environmental data science.
-I am currently working in [WRC@UNSW](https://www.wrc.unsw.edu.au/).
+I am currently working at [WRC@UNSW](https://www.wrc.unsw.edu.au/).

 <b>RESEARCH EXPERTISE AND INTEREST:</b>
 * Environmental and hydrological studies using remote sensing/reanalysis/ground data